 Many meetings never contribute financially to their service bodies—sometimes because they don’t understand the importance of it, sometimes because they don’t know how.
 A good guide for making appropriate financial contributions to service bodies is the pamphlet Seventh Tradition of OA.
-It explains how contributions support service body services such as telephone hotlines, meeting lists, public information, and Twelfth-Step-Within activities.
+It explains how contributions support service body services such as telephone hotlines, meeting lists, public information, and Twelfth Step Within activities.
 Groups and service bodies might consider donating these guidelines to each of their meetings.
-Virtual services meetings contribute to their service body and the WSO.
+Virtual meetings contribute to their service body and the World Service Office (WSO).

 What can service bodies do to encourage contributions?